 This retargeting ad popped up in my feed minutes after I checked out these products.
 Here is how they make their customers buy

-Now that is one retargeting ad you cannot help but click on as it has my favorite product along with offers like ‘free shipping’ and element of urgency.
+Now that is one retargeting ad you cannot help but click on as it has my favourite product along with offers like ‘free shipping’ and element of urgency.

 Use Email Recovery Campaigns

 Email recovery campaigns shoot personalized offers and product emails to customers.
 The purpose of email recovery campaigns is to rekindle the interest of the customer and attract them to make a purchase.

 - An image of the product that the user has earlier checked

 - Customer reviews and ratings of previous customers

 - Ongoing or upcoming offer on the product

 - A strong actionable call to action for immediate action